sameh-farouk/codescalers-p0/README.md

 ```bash
 docker-compose -f docker-compose.yml exec web python manage.py test
 ```
+#### browsable API:

+Visiting the url directly from the browser will display human-friendly HTML output discribe each resource available with **browsable and clickable urls** for easy API browsing by humans.

+The browsable API ensures that all the endpoints you create in your API are able to respond both with machine readable (in JSON) and human readable (in HTML) representations.

+By default, the API will return the format specified by the headers, which in the case of the browser is HTML.
+The format can be specified using `?format=` in the request, so you can look at the raw JSON response in a browser by adding `?format=json` to the URL.

 ## API Reference
 #### GET: Get all Books using paginated API